 What the technology does

 The S protein variants of SARS-CoV-2 can be used as a reagent for diagnostic testing (ELISA or other antibody tests), and as a component of vaccines (for example as a sequence in a nucleic acid vaccine, as part of an attenuated viral vaccine, or as a protein based vaccine).
 It can also be used as a reagent to isolate antibody producing B cells.
+Some of the variants are described in the publication below and latest variants are still unpublished.

 Main application field

-COVID-19 vaccine, therapeutic and diagnostic research
+R&D, vaccine, therapeutic and diagnostic development